-If you are a beneficiary in an estate and are having problems getting information, this article and podcast by Lucy McPherson is for you!
+If you are a beneficiary in an estate and are having problems getting information, this article, video and podcast by Lucy McPherson is for you!

 We receive many enquiries from beneficiaries in deceased estates seeking advice in relation to their rights.
 Beneficiaries usually want to know how much money they are going to receive or be able to identify their interest in an estate.
 In some cases, they may want information in relation to the overall assets and liabilities of the estate.